 Meet Yayoi Ishikawa

 Yayoi is based in Fukuoka and helps run our operational side.
-Although she is the newest member of the Journey to the East team, she has already become indispensable, establishing productive relationships with many of our local suppliers.
+She is an indispensable member of the Journey to the East team, establishing productive relationships with many of our local suppliers.
 She is also a great researcher and has helped us find some fabulous new restaurants and boutique hotels to include in our tours.